Shoulder subluxation after stroke can be a painful and limiting condition that impairs your arm mobility.

 Place your forearm on the table with your arm pointing at 12 o’clock, and place the water bottle near the inside of your wrist.

-Then, push the water bottle towards your body while keeping your elbow glued to your side and your forearm on the table.
+Then, push the water bottle towards your body while keeping your elbow glued to your side and your forearm on the table, similar to the movement of a windshield wiper.
 Stop the exercise here and complete 10 repetitions.

 Stop this exercise immediately if it creates pain.

 Another technique that may be effective to retrain the brain and muscles to reduce shoulder subluxation is kinesio taping.
 This involves placing gently stretched pieces of kinesio tape on your upper arm and shoulder to stimulate the muscles.